Identifying users

 Best practices for uids

-There are a few best practices you should adhere to when choosing uids for use with the identify API.
+There are a few best practices you should adhere to when choosing uid's for use with the Identify Users API.

 • A uid should uniquely identify a user within your application, but the uid string itself shouldn’t contain personal information or be publicly guessable for a given user.

-• You should generally refrain from using information like email addresses or phone numbers as uids.
+• You should generally refrain from using information like email addresses or phone numbers as a uid.

 • Why shouldn't I use an email address for uid?
 For businesses that let users change email addresses and continue using the same user account, using the email address as theuid means that if the email address changes, a new user will be created in Fullstory for the new email address.
 This may not be desired behavior.
 If this behavior is acceptable, it's okay to use email address for uid.
 Otherwise, we recommend using a unique ID from your customer database for uid and providing the email address as a user variable instead (see user properties API).

-• Additionally, you should only call the identify API after a user has successfully authenticated into your application.
+• Additionally, you should only call the Identify Users API after a user has successfully authenticated into your application.

 Suppose you use integers as unique keys for users in your application database.
-Since these are opaque and not personally-identifiable, they’re suitable for use as uids.
-I already have such an identifier in your application, a great way to generate one is by using an HMAC.
+Since these are opaque and not personally-identifiable, they’re suitable for use as a uid.
+If you don't already have such an identifier in your application, a great way to generate one is by using an HMAC.
 By creating an HMAC of an otherwise-unsuitable uid (such as an email address) using a server-side secret, it becomes opaque.

 For example, if your application uses email addresses to identify users, you could generate an HMAC on your server like so (pseudocode):